island-is/island.is/libs/application/templates/driving-license-book-update-instructor/README.md

 <!-- gitbook-ignore -->

-# application-templates-driving-license-book-update-instructor

-This library was generated with [Nx](https://nx.dev).

-## Running unit tests

-Run `nx test application-templates-driving-license-book-update-instructor` to execute the unit tests via [Jest](https://jestjs.io).
+# Driving License Book Update Instructor

+This is an application for students to use, to be able to update the selected driving instructor in their driving license book.